Skip to content

 Trading card and gaming artists create artwork for trading card games (TCG) or collectible card games (CCG).
 These are strategic card games that combine deck-building features with aspects of trading cards that often include fantasy themes.

-TCGs are not to be confused with “artist trading cards” which are not a game, rather a medium to paint or draw miniature art pieces that can be swapped or sold.
+TCGs are not to be confused with “artist trading cards,” which are not a game but rather a medium to paint or draw miniature art pieces that can be swapped or sold.

 Trading card artists must match the tone and theme of the game or collection set, telling a story through composition, color, light, and shadows.